Shabaanm/airbnb-clone-project/README.md

 In this project I intend to create a clone airbnb software project that will be similar to the original airbnb.
 Goals I have set is to complete this project before end on the month Achivement is to learn more about Github and how to create and add repositories
+## Team Roles
+Back End web developer: As part of our back-end web development services, we build applications from the ground up or assist our clients’ front-end teams on a dedicated team or pay-as-you-go basis.
+Hire back-end developers at ITRex if you need a customer-facing portal, sleek e-commerce website, or enterprise-grade web application!
+Quality Enginner: Tests the quality of the programme Project Manager: Co-ordinates and manages that the project performes and runs effeciantely
 # airbnb-clone-project